Skip links

 STEM Challenge for Surrey girls

-Before the Covid pandemic, in conjunction with members of SI Weybridge and SI Woking, we regularly organised a STEM Challenge specifically aimed at girls aged 12-14, to encourage them to consider a career in science, technology, engineering and mathematics (STEM).
+Before the Covid pandemic, in conjunction with members of SI Weybridge and SI Woking, we regularly organised a competition specifically aimed at girls aged 12-14, to encourage them to consider a career in science, technology, engineering and mathematics (STEM).
 The teams were challenged to find potential solutions to a problem, select the best, work through the detail and present their results in writing and orally to an imposing panel of judges.
 The competition ran over six months with a grand final held at a local university to find the winning team.

 Our support for this project links into Sustainable Development Goal 5: Achieve gender equality and empower all women and girls; and Goal 9: Build resilient infrastructure, promote inclusive and sustainable industralisation and foster innovation.
 It also corresponds to the overall Sustainable Development Goal of eradicating poverty.